Kite mooring: Line handling

-Reels, winders, line keepers, line baskets, line balls, heaping, bagging, boxingKite lines are stored in a mooring situation; a storage devices or reels become part of the mooring.
+Kite lines are stored in a mooring situation; a storage device or reels become part of the mooring.
 When a human kite operator holds a reel, the kite line may be let out or wound back onto the reel.
 The kite operator is the mooring, yet the reel is part of the mooring situation; the reel and the reeling of the kite line has many parameters that make for successful kite operating.
 Similarly, the kite lines for large cargo-ship kite systems need to be carefully designed to hold and operate the kite lines; huge pressures on the reels require that reels be designed to fit the task.

-Kite lines may be damaged when improperly reeled; twist to the kite line may increase or decrease unwantedly when kite line let out and replaced on the reel incorrectly.
+Kite lines may be damaged when improperly reeled; twist to the kite line may unintentionally increase or decrease when kite line is let out and replaced on the reel incorrectly.
 The pattern of keeping the kite line on reel cores is given attention by kite operators.
-De-tensioning kite lines before storing on a reel is done when such is needed for safety and maintenance of kite line integrity.
-Avoiding excessive twist, burn, pressure accumulation, cutting, tangles, knotting during mooring are important aspects of kite operating; injury and death have resulted from inadequate care for handling kite lines.
-Lines moored to control bars, masts, poles, stakes, anchors, reels, hooks, etc. mean that the mooring being operated needs to have such parts mechanically sustain integrity during kite operation.
+De-tensioning kite lines before storing on a reel is done when needed for safety and maintenance of kite line integrity.
+Avoiding excessive twist, burn, pressure accumulation, cutting, tangles, and knotting during mooring are important aspects of kite operating; injury and death have resulted from inadequate care for handling kite lines.
+Lines moored to control bars, masts, poles, stakes, anchors, reels, hooks, etc. mean that the mooring being operated requires mechanical reliability of these parts during kite operation.

-The mooring of a kite system requires the line holding mechanisms to be fully able to stay properly operating during all anticipated contingencies of flight sessions.
+The mooring of a kite system requires the line holding mechanisms to remain fully operational during all anticipated contingencies of flight sessions.
 Reels themselves are sometimes involved in special applications like generating electricity.
-When kiting hang glider for pay-out launching, timing of the reel's release of kite line is very important.
+When kiting a hang glider for pay-out launching, the timing of the reel's release of kite line is very important.
 Reels powered by scooters are kiting manned hang gliders off flatland.